2018 – Nijmegen

 A key objective of Nijmegen’s European Green Capital Award campaign is to involve citizens and entrepreneurs as much as possible in order to become a healthy and prosperous city.
 Nijmegen aims to become energy neutral by 2045 and ‘climate proof’ by 2050, and wants to reach these objectives together with its local stakeholders; the city considers its inhabitants, entrepreneurs and knowledge institutions as integral to its environmental improvement.

 A participation map of Nijmegen shows all projects undertaken in the public space by citizens.
-The city is also running a new campaign called ‘Green Connects’ to increase civil participation in the development of green and blue infrastructure and biodiversity projects.
+The city also ran a campaign called ‘Green Connects’ to increase civil participation in the development of green and blue infrastructure and biodiversity projects.
 Other examples include the expansion of green space in the city centre, a badger habitat protection project, and ‘permablitzes’ where teams carry out very quick garden makeovers throughout the city.